valtimo-platform/valtimo-documentation/release-notes/13.x.x/13.5.0/README.md

 * When uploading a document, the field containing the document types is now always filled if any document types are available.
 * When creating a new case widget, the conditions of the previously opened widget is no longer prefilled.
 * The widget title of FormIO and custom widgets are now correctly displayed.
+* The issue where after the case version update in Verzoeken plugin was no longer possible to create subscriptions and filters is resolved
+* The layout of the widgets which contain more than 5 fields is improved
+* The issue when the tabs get broken when the user is trying to switch between the tabs with the case open is resolved